 - Measure what proportion of potential clients first experience your firm’s website via articles.

 For example, you can use Google Analytics to look for people who are:

 New Visitors (i.e. not current clients who have already interacted with you)

 AND who come to your website via search (i.e. they’ve got an issue)

 BUT who don’t first land on your home page or a staff bio page (based on search keyphrase analysis we ran across multiple lawfirm GA accounts these are almost always people who already know you as they are searching your firm name or a staff member by name).
 You’ll find that potential clients who don’t already know you and are searching will hit articles first 70-80% of the time.

 - Measure business development events from articles.

 Not everything that people do on your website has the same value to you.
 For example it’s possible to look across the whole visit that someone makes to your site after reading an article and see whether they subsequently visit a fee earner’s profile.
-We configure Google Analytics with custom tracking code and build custom reports so that you can even see when readers follow up articles with emails or phone calls to partners.
+We configure Google Analytics with custom tracking code and have built this into a custom reporting platform for professional services firms so that you can even see when readers follow up articles with emails or phone calls to partners.

 Photo by stevendepolo